In Force — Phase 1 active from 1 May 2026

 • Section 13 notices are used for all rent increases

-• Inspection and access notices meet the current statutory requirements
+• Inspection and access notices meet statutory requirements

 • Rent ledgers are up to date and auditable